-- 1. To use this feature, you must be enabled for access by Tasktop support. - 2.
-The On-prem instance should be upgraded to the latest (major) version that matches the Cloud instance. - Note: This ensures that the artifact handles from the On-prem instance are compatible with the Cloud instance.
+- 1. The On-prem instance should be upgraded to the latest (major) version that matches the Cloud instance - Note: This ensures that the artifact handles from the On-prem instance are compatible with the Cloud instance. - 2.
+The Cloud instance should have the same repositories, integrations, collections, and field mappings configured

-- 3. The Cloud instance should have the same repositories, integrations, collections, and field mappings configured. - 4.
-If using a Keycloak version of Hub, the user logged in must be a TasktopAdmin user. - 5.
-You must be on an On-Premise instance (export cannot be enabled from a Cloud instance). - 6.
+- 3. If using a Keycloak version of Hub, the user logged in must be a TasktopAdmin user - 4.
+You must be on an On-Premise instance (export cannot be enabled from a Cloud instance) - 5.
 Before exporting, it is recommended to stop all other integrations as you may encounter performance issues that could impact running integrations and the export.